-- Personnel have access to resources or receive specific training on institutional and governmental policies; procedures and laws pertaining to functions or activities they support; privacy and confidentiality; access to student records; sensitive institutional information; ethical and legal uses of technology; and technology used to store or access student records and institutional data. - FAP ensures that personnel are knowledgeable of and trained on the rights and responsibilities as an employee of the institution. - Personnel are trained on how and when to refer those in need of additional assistance to qualified personnel. - Personnel are trained on systems and technologies necessary to perform their assigned responsibilities. - Personnel engage in continuing professional development activities to keep abreast of research, theories, legislation, policies, and developments that affect programs and services. - Administrators ensure that personnel are knowledgeable about and trained in safety, emergency procedures, and crisis prevention and response, including identification of threatening conduct or behavior, and incorporate a system for responding to and reporting such behaviors. - Personnel are knowledgeable of and trained in safety and emergency procedures for securing and vacating facilities.
+TPS trains all program personnel about matters of confidentiality and the security of records and testing materials.

+- Personnel engage in continuing professional development activities to keep abreast of research, theories, legislation, policies, and developments that affect programs and services. - TPS personnel are trained in disability-related issues and regulations (e.g., ADA) to ensure institutional compliance and that constituents are receiving necessary support. - Administrators ensure that personnel are knowledgeable about and trained in safety, emergency procedures, and crisis prevention and response, including identification of threatening conduct or behavior, and incorporate a system for responding to and reporting such behaviors. - Personnel are knowledgeable of and trained in safety and emergency procedures for securing and vacating facilities.